 Nerds and music lovers unite!
-The EMP Museum, located in Seattle center, is where pop culture and art collide for some out of this world exhibits.
+The EMP Museum, (now called MoPOP), is where pop culture and art collide for some out of this world exhibits.
 We spent hours here on our last trip to Seattle as there is just so much to do and see.

 Side entrance to EMP Museum

-While exhibits come and go, during our visit we enjoyed the World of Myths and Magic, featuring memorabilia from famous movies and shows like Harry Potter and The Lord of Rings.
+While exhibits come and go, during our visit, we enjoyed the World of Myths and Magic, featuring memorabilia from famous movies and shows like Harry Potter and The Lord of Rings.
 We were also held captive by the Lure of Horror Films, and I was in geek heaven reveling in the Science Fiction Hall of Fame.
-One of the current exhibits features Star Wars costumes.
-Another trip might be in order!

 Before You Go